btclib-org/btclib/docs/README.rst

 Quick start
 -----------

-Assuming you have Python already, `install Sphinx`_:
+Assuming you have Python already, `install Sphinx`_ and sphinx-rtd-theme:

 .. sourcecode:: bash

     $ pip install sphinx
+    $ pip install sphinx_rtd_theme

 Create a directory inside your project to hold your docs: